Charles Vane, 3rd Marquess of Londonderry

 On resigning from his post under Wellington in 1812, his half-brother Lord Castlereagh helped him to launch a diplomatic career.
-He was posted to Berlin in 1813, and then as ambassador to Austria, where his half-brother was the British plenipotentiary at the Congress of Vienna.
+He was posted to Berlin in 1813, and then as ambassador to Austria, where Castlereagh was the British plenipotentiary at the Congress of Vienna.

-He married Lady Catherine Bligh in 1804 and then, in 1819, Lady Frances Anne Vane, a rich heiress, changing his surname to hers, thus becoming Charles Vane instead of Charles Stewart.
+He married Lady Catherine Bligh in 1804 and then, in 1819, Lady Frances Vane-Tempest, a wealthy heiress, changing his surname to hers, thus becoming Charles Vane.
 In 1822 he succeeded his half-brother as 3rd Marquess of Londonderry, inheriting estates in the north of Ireland where, as an unyielding landlord, his reputation suffered in the Great Famine.
 It was a reputation he matched as a coal operator on his wife's land in County Durham.
-In opposition to the Mines and Collieries Act of 1842, he insisted on his right to use child labour.
+In opposition to the Mines and Collieries Act 1842, he insisted on his right to use child labour.

-Birth and origins
+Early life

-Charles was born on 18 May 1778 in Dublin as the second son of Robert Stewart and the first son by his second wife Frances Pratt.
-His father's family was Ulster-Scots and Presbyterian.
-His father was then a wealthy member of the Irish landed gentry but would later be created a Marquess.
+Charles was born in Dublin as the second son of Robert Stewart and the first son by his second wife Frances Pratt.
+His father's family was Ulster-Scots and had been a Presbyterian before converting to the established Anglican communion of the Anglo-Irish aristocracy within whose ranks money (an East-India fortune acquired through his first wife) enabled him to move.
+Robert Stewart was created Viscount Castlereagh in 1795 and the Marquess of Londonderry in 1816.

 Charles's mother was English, a daughter of Charles Pratt, 1st Earl Camden, a leading English jurist.
 His parents had married on 7 June 1775.
 Charles was brought up as an Anglican, a member of the Church of Ireland.

-Charles had a half-brother from his father's first marriage:
+Charles had a half-brother from his father's first marriage who played an important role in his life: